 - Netgear Orbi: Orbi uses Disney’s Circle for parental controls.
 Circle comes in both a free and $4.99/month Premium version.
 The free version allows filters, pause, and history for every user in the family.
 Premium adds things like Time Limits on apps/people, bedtime, rewards, and usage tracking.

 - Plume SuperPods: Parental controls are possible via a clever password-based profile setup.

 - TP-Link Deco: Profiles and time limits are supported in a fashion similar to the others, and in addition Deco contains a content filter that lets you not only filter from a pre-set list content categories, but also lets you configure the filter to block specific websites and apps on a per-user basis, too.

 - Ubiquiti AmpliFi HD: Parental Controls let you set quiet time for specific devices/profiles.

 Advice: Most people we surveyed don’t seem to use or need any sort of parental controls, but for some this is a necessary feature.
-For us, the Amped ALLY and TP-Link Deco have the best out-of-box controls, and an eero Plus subscription brings that product up-to-speed, as well.
+For us, the TP-Link Deco has the best out-of-box controls, and an eero Plus subscription brings that product up-to-speed, as well.